jaycsantos/mini-usefirebase/README.md

 ## Features

 - Least boilerplate code to integrate firebase hooks
+- Minimal tree-shakeable interface
+- Hooks are only wrappers to simplify the complexity of handling async firebase operations
-- Firestore strategies that leverage realtime updates and/or local cache
+- Firestore strategies that react to realtime updates and/or local cache
 - Zero dependencies other than react and firebase

 ## Installation